MiloCohenElyanow/TeamProfileGen-Node/main/README.md

   - type in the command line/ run {node test} to run and view tests from the tests folder
   - type in the command line/ run {node index.js} to view program in action

   - once you run the program and answer questions from jest, where the heck is your html file?
-IT IS IN dist FOLDER, IF YOU MAKE MULTIPLE FILES THEY WILL OVERWRITE EACH OTHER, if you want to make multiple and save multiple please manually move each individual html file to a different location before making a new one.
+IT IS IN PagesHtml FOLDER, IF YOU MAKE MULTIPLE FILES THEY WILL OVERWRITE EACH OTHER, if you want to make multiple and save multiple please manually move each individual html file to a different location before making a new one.

 ## Usage